sourcefuse/loopback4-microservice-catalog/services/in-mail-service/README.md

 ### Implementation

-Create a new Application using Loopback Cli and add the Component for Inmail Service in application.ts
+Create a new Application using Loopback CLI and add the Component for InMailService in `application.ts`

 ```typescript
 import {BootMixin} from '@loopback/boot';